Welcome to Grade Four

 The Grade 4 writing program allows students to explore a range of genres and supports students in learning the skills necessary to become an exceptional writer.
 We sequence and structure our lessons to ensure students are developing their understanding and application of vocabulary and voice, organisation and structure, conventions, editing and publishing.
-Grade 4 students are also encouraged to develop their ideas by using their Writer’s Notebook.

 The themes for this year are as follows:

 Term 3 - Game of Life (Health and Humanities)